intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 HTTP are commonplace.
 The DNS protocol was designed with intermediation in mind through its use of caching recursive resolvers {{?DNS=RFC1034}}.
-What was less anticipated was the forced spoofing of DNS records by many middle-boxes to inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.
+What was less anticipated was the forced spoofing of DNS records by many middle-boxes such as those that inject authentication or pay-wall mechanisms as an authentication and authorization check, which are now prevalent in hotels, coffee shops and business networks.